Paramoshka/Argon/docs/settings.md

 On timeout, the proxy returns 504 Gateway Timeout to the client.

 ---
+> argon.github.io/backend-retries

+Total number of attempts the proxy should make per request when contacting the backend.
+Includes the initial try; set to `1` to disable retries.

+- Type: integer (quote in YAML) — `"1"`, `"2"`, etc.
+- Default: `1`
+- Allowed range: 1–10 (values outside the range are clamped to the nearest bound)

+Retries are only issued when the proxy can safely replay the request (e.g., the body has already been fully read).
+Timeout and connector failures are retried until the limit is reached.

+---
 > argon.github.io/lb-algorithm

 Controls how Argon distributes requests across endpoints within a backend cluster.